Alzheimer's Care: 6 Tips to Improve Daily Life

 4. Be Understanding

 Alzheimer's makes it hard to improve skills or remember directions.
 So you need to make adjustments for how much your loved one can -- and can't -- do.

 Lewis says, for example, you could let your mother set the table as best as she's able.
 If you later need to quietly rearrange the silverware, that's OK.

 Or instead of reminding your father-in-law not to drink out of the milk container over and over, buy him his own container and put his name on it.

 5. Make Decisions for Your Loved One

-For example, rather than asking your wife what she wants to wear, let her pick between just two blouses.
+For example, rather than asking your mother what she wants to wear, let her pick between just two blouses.
 Or simply choose one for her and tell her how nice she looks wearing it.

 At a restaurant, help her look at the menu.
 Then suggest a few items that you know she would like.

 6. Be Ready for "Sundowning"